drwetter/testssl.sh/etc/client-simulation.wiresharked.md

 * *ciphersuites* are TLS 1.3 ciphersuites.
 You can identify them as they currently are like 0x130?.
 Retrieve them from above see `~/utils/hexstream2cipher.sh`.
 They start with TLS\*.
 * Figure out *protos* and *tlsvers* by looking at the *supported_versions* TLS extension (43=0x002b).
 May work only with recent clients.
 Be careful as some do not list all TLS versions here (OpenSSL 1.1.1 listed only TLS 1.2/1.3).
 * Adjust *lowest_protocol* and *highest_protocol* accordingly.
 * For *curves* mark the "supported groups" TLS extension --> Copy --> As a hex stream, remove any leading GREASE ciphers (?a?a) and supply it to `~/utils/hexstream2curves.sh`.
-Ignore any ffdhe\* values here.
 * Retrieve *alpn* by looking at the "alpn" TLS extension 16 (=0x0010).
 * Review TLS extension 13 (=0x000d) "signature_algorithm" whether any SHA1 signature algorithm is listed.
 If not *requiresSha2* is true.
 * Leave *maxDhBits*/*minDhBits* and *minRsaBits*/*maxRsaBit* at -1, unless you know for sure what the client can handle.